 But don't turn down the music just yet.
 Keeping the volume at "highway level" (but without the road noise to confuse your ear), do you hear a lot of distortion?
 Set the balance, fader, and tone controls right smack in the middle.
 How's the overall sound of the speakers?
 What's lacking?
 Bass?
 Treble?
 Clarity?

-- Tune in to satellite or HD Radio™ broadcasts?
+Tune in to satellite radio or HD Radio™ broadcasts.

-So, what are your options for improving your car stereo?
+So, what are your options for improving your car stereo system?